lucasafonsokremer/zabbix-templates/iDRAC7-8/README.md

 <pre>
   How to use:
 	a) Zabbix Server on version 3.0;
+	b) Import the value maps first;
-	b) We are using this template on iDRAC version 7 and 8.
+	c) We are using this template on iDRAC version 7 and 8.
 </pre>
 <b>Template created with base in https://github.com/kleinstuff/zabbixtemplates/tree/master/Template-SNMP-iDRAC7</b>